 Effect on Middlelander Relationship to Non-Human Animals

-Meat does not make up a significant part of the Middlelander diet.
-This is not only because yaw is nutritionally complete to them (and so eating meat is unnecessary), but because Middlelanders do not traditionally farm mammals on a large scale.
-The toxicity and ubiquity of yaw in the Middleland can make the keeping of plant-eating animals a challenge in particular, since care must be taken to separate them from yaw.
+Even outside their native lands, Middlelanders do not traditionally farm animals on a large scale, since great care must be taken to separate them from yaw.
 An animal who is intolerant to yaw (most animals) will have problems breeding upon regular ingestion.
-They will also tend to bioaccumulate the toxins, affecting the quality of the meat.
+They will also tend to bio-accumulate the toxins, affecting the quality of the meat.

 Thus, when Middlelanders do eat meat, it is usually bushmeat or imported farm meat bought from foreigners, and it is seen as a small luxury that one serves to guests.
-Some of those who live close to the border of the Outerland will also eat dairy products (where goat’s milk is readily available), though a large percentage of Middlelanders are lactose intolerant, especially to bovine milk.
+Some of those who live close to the border of the Outerland will also eat dairy products (where goat’s milk is readily available), though a large percentage of Middlelanders are lactose intolerant, especially to cow milk.
 More often, Middlelanders will trade for non-edible parts of the animal, especially hide in the form of leather, since it is water-resistant.

 Most farm work is performed by human labor rather than beasts of burden for similar reasons.
 The keeping of pets, with the exception of water fowl, is also not a major part of the culture.
-A minority of Middlelanders even view the large-scale domestication of animals by foreigners to be barbaric and a form of slavery, ironically enough (as Middlelanders do enslave humans whom they deem undesirable).
+A minority of Middlelanders even view the domestication of animals by foreigners to be barbaric and a form of slavery, ironically enough (as Middlelanders do enslave humans whom they deem undesirable).

 In Goda’s Slave